-I wrote an article called How I healed from a musician’s injury where I briefly described the process of learning safe, injury-resistant technique.
+In a previous post called How I healed from a musician’s injury, I briefly described the process of learning safe, injury-resistant technique.
 This is a challenging part of the recovery plan for injured pianists, so it deserves a more detailed discussion.

-Words alone are not enough to properly teach piano technique, but I hope that this overview will clarify the concept and point people in the right direction.
+Words alone are not enough to really teach piano technique but I hope that this overview will clarify the concept and point people in the right direction.

 Continue reading “What is healthy piano technique?”